Aliases for MET Gene

 GeneCards Summary for MET Gene

 MET (MET Proto-Oncogene, Receptor Tyrosine Kinase) is a Protein Coding gene.
-Diseases associated with MET include renal cell carcinoma, papillary and hereditary papillary renal cell carcinoma.
-Among its related pathways are PI3K-Akt signaling pathway and Glioma.
-GO annotations related to this gene include protein tyrosine kinase activity and hepatocyte growth factor-activated receptor activity.
-An important paralog of this gene is TYRO3.
+Diseases associated with MET include renal cell carcinoma, papillary and deafness, autosomal recessive, 97.
+Among its related pathways are Regulation of retinoblastoma protein and MicroRNAs in cancer.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is MERTK.

 UniProtKB/Swiss-Prot for MET Gene